The Complete Guide for Setting Up

 Unlike Bittorent, which has garnered itself negative attention over the last few years with many lawsuits out against its users with P2P allegations.
 Usenet doesn’t have these problems!
 The way Usenet is setup; there is no peer-to-peer file activity so you are never liable for sharing a file with another human being, it’s all downloaded from Usenet servers, which is why you pay the provider.
 Also, most Usenet providers are also SSL secure, adding an extra layer of protection onto your transfers for those who are still worried.

 Now that we have our Usenet Provider, we’ll need a place to find content.
 For that we will have to use a NZB Search Engine also known as a Usenet Search Engine.
-Free options exist, but for a $12 fee, we can get a lifetime VIP membership to nzbmatrix.com.
-As a VIP member you will receive added features like 1500 days retention, access to hundreds of thousands of indexed NZB files, better search, no ads, and much more.
-Did we mention your account never expires?
+We used to recommend NZBMatrix, but that was voluntarily shut down in December 2012.

 What is an NZB file?